|

 at so far.
 Edward the First's Itinerary indicates a

-network of usable routes in Aberdeenshire, the Mounth
+network of usable routes in Aberdeenshire, the Laurence

-Road must date from this time and merchants from
+Road must date from this time, merchants from Aberdeen

-Aberdeen used to travel to a major fair in Keith.
+used to travel to a major fair in Keith

 Aberdeen